I just wanted to let you know that even though I'm looking quite old, I'm still a millenial.

 If you forget and go to a CME exam without activating a CME session you will be redirected to the CME Session Splash page and you can click a button on that page to return to your CME activity.

 Just follow the links in the Education section.
 Your subscription determines which chapters will be active.

 Selecting a CME Exam

 A CME exam for the correlating chapter can be found under the CME section in the menu bar.
 Just select the chapter you reviewed, review the information, check that you have enough CME credits in your CME bank (unless you are going to pay by credit card) and start the exam.
-The exam is 10 questions for physicians or 10 questions per CME credit for physicians.
+The exam is 10 questions for physicians.
 For cardiac sonographers the CME exam is about 10-12 questions per CME unit.
 You will not be able to answer the questions unless you have read the material.
-Also, if the database does not indicate that you have reviewed every page in the chapter within the last 30 days you will be denied access to that CME exam.
+Also, if the database does not indicate that you have reviewed every page in the chapter within the last 90 days you will be denied access to that CME exam.